 At this time of year, things are really heating up.
 While the warmer temperatures might be uncomfortable for you, your backyard is also going to need a little extra TLC.

-Not only do Aussies need to preserve their own health in the heat, they also need to protect their yards.
+Not only do Aussies need to preserve their own health in the heat, but they also need to protect their yards.
 Angie Thomas, Horticulture Consultant to Yates has revealed her top tips.

 What to do if you’re going on holiday